 Putting the future of the port in doubt.
 If you choose to sell your property privately through PropertyNow, we can provide you access to Juwai, as well as the REA group’s website for Chinese investors, as there still may be room to capitalize on the exposure.

-By not paying an agent a hefty commission you give yourself more room to move on the sale price, putting you at an advantage against similar properties in a difficult market.
-You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up instead of being in the dark as to what's going on.
-If you’re not sure of how to price your property, we can even provide you with a detailed breakdown of sale statistics for Darwin, as well as an estimated value of your property itself.
+By not paying an agent a hefty commission you give yourself more room to move on the sale price, giving yourself an advantage against similar properties in a difficult market.
+You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up.
+If you’re not sure how to price your property, we can provide you with a detailed breakdown of sale statistics for Darwin, as well as an estimated value of your property.

-PropertyNow market properties and support owners to sell privately nationwide.
+PropertyNow markets properties and supports owners to sell privately nationwide.

-Lola sold their property in Nightcliff privately with PropertyNow in May 2018 and wrote “This was a simple process for listing and marketing my property, removing the “mystique” of selling a home.
+Lola sold her property in Nightcliff privately with PropertyNow and said, “This was a simple process for listing and marketing my property, removing the ‘mystique’ of selling a home.
 I achieved more than my asking price in a slow market.
-As a senior single woman I found it to be a straightforward and successful way to gain maximum value for my property.
+As a senior single woman, I found it to be a straightforward and successful way to gain maximum value for my property.
 I would recommend it to anyone.”

-You can find our other properties currently for sale and for rent in Darwin through our search page.
+You can find other properties for sale and for rent in Darwin through our search page.

-*Authored July 2018.
-Please contact us if you require more recent information or advice about leasing or selling a property in Darwin yourself.
+Please contact us if you require the most up to date information or advice about leasing or selling a property in Darwin yourself.